June - An Idea for Every Day - Week 1

-While Fifth and Sixth learners explain the value of their teeth (opens a PDF) in the lesson, "Teeth to Treasure!" a part of the Smile Smarts Curriculum.
+While Fifth and Sixth learners explain the value of their teeth (opens a PDF) in the lesson, "Protect your Prized Possession" a part of the Smile Smarts Curriculum.
 They'll decide whether or not teeth are a good quality product, simulate cavity formation, review correct tooth brushing techniques, determine when to replace a toothbrush, review flossing techniques, create a balanced menu, and discuss the effect of food and snacks on teeth.

-Regardless of the age of your learner, you may wish to head over to Kool Smiles where
+Regardless of your learner's age, you may wish to head over to Kool Smiles where

 they have plenty of fun, printable dental hygiene resources for your learner.

 Love is what makes the world go round.
 A lot of good happens when we choose to love - to love ourselves and to love others.
 These activities focus on both areas.